NikolayDPaev/lambda-script/README.md

  - ```empty(<expr>)``` checks if expression is cons or nil

 ## Imports
 **Imports** are also available.
-The imported files should consist only of assignments at the top level - like libraries.
+If the import statement is in the scope of pure function, then The imported file outside scope should consist only of assignments.
+If the import statement is in impure scope, then there are no restrictions.
 Note that the interpreter does not check for circular imports
 ```
 import "example.ls"